-This guide was updated in May 2022 updated with our 2022 rankings.
+This guide was last updated in June 2023 with our 2023 rankings.

-There are more than 45 public and semi-private golf courses within an hour’s drive of Charlotte.
+There are more than 45 public and semiprivate golf courses within an hour’s drive of Charlotte.
 Chris Beeman has played them all and collected other golfers’ reviews for the past two decades.

-- The “Wow” Factor: something about the course that is unique, makes you want to come back and that you tell your friends about
+- The “Wow” Factor: something about the course that is unique, makes you want to come back and that you tell your friends about.

-- Conditions: consistently great year-round conditions (especially on the greens) are a must for this list
+- Conditions: consistently great year-round conditions (especially on the greens) are a must for this list.

-- Layout: a mix of fun, challenges and good design throughout 18 holes
+- Layout: a mix of fun, challenges and good design throughout 18 holes.

 Location: Conover, about an hour north of Charlotte

-Rates: $55 weekdays, $65 weekends
+Rates: $65 weekdays, $75 weekends

-Toughest hole: The par-5 10th hole is this course in a nutshell – a visually stunning elevated tee shot to a dogleg left fairway some 50 yards below the tee box.
-On the second shot, you can choose to challenge the large pond between you and the green and reach in two (minimum 170 yard carry) or play it “safer” down the right side of the pond and try to avoid the fairway bunkers guarding the layup route.
+Signature hole: The par-5 10th hole features a visually stunning elevated tee shot to a dogleg left fairway some 50 yards below the tee box.
+For your second shot, you can choose to challenge the large pond between you and the green and have a go at eagle.
+Or, play it “safer” down the right side of the pond and try to avoid the fairway bunkers guarding the layup route.
 Whichever route you take and no matter your score, you will talk about this hole after your round and want to play it again.

 Location: Denver, about 30 minutes north of Charlotte